Staten Island: Indigenous / Native American Inhabitants

 At the time of European contact, the island was inhabited by the Raritan band of the Unami division of the Lenape.
 In Lenape, one of the Algonquian languages, Staten Island was called Aquehonga Manacknong, meaning "as far as the place of the bad woods", or Eghquhous, meaning "the bad woods".

-The name is spelled as Eghquaons in the deed to Lubbertus van Dincklage for the purchase of Staten Island, 1657.
+The name is spelled Eghquaons in the deed to Lubbertus van Dincklage for the purchase of Staten Island in 1657.
 The area was part of the Lenape homeland known as Lenapehoking.
 The Lenape were later called the "Delaware" by the English colonists because they inhabited both shores of what the English named the Delaware River.

 The island was laced with Native American foot trails, one of which followed the south side of the ridge near the course of present-day Richmond Road and Amboy Road.
 The Lenape did not live in fixed encampments but moved seasonally, using slash and burn agriculture.
-Shellfish was a staple of their diet, including the Eastern oyster (Crassostrea virginica) abundant in the waterways throughout the present-day New York City region.
+Shellfish was a staple of their diet, including the Eastern oyster (Crassostrea virginica), abundant in the waterways throughout the present-day New York City region.
 Evidence of their habitation can still be seen in shell middens along the shore in the Tottenville section, where oyster shells larger than 12 in are sometimes found.

 Burial Ridge, a Lenape burial ground on a bluff overlooking Raritan Bay in Tottenville, is the largest pre-European burial ground in New York City.
 Bodies have been reported unearthed at Burial Ridge from 1858 onward.
-After conducting independent research, which included unearthing bodies interred at the site, ethnologist and archaeologist George H. Pepper was contracted in 1895 to conduct paid archaeological research at Burial Ridge by the American Museum of Natural History.
+After conducting independent research, which included unearthing bodies interred at the site, ethnologist and archaeologist George H. Pepper was contracted in 1895 by the American Museum of Natural History to conduct paid archaeological research at Burial Ridge.
 The burial ground today is unmarked and lies within Conference House Park.